 The other two benefit programs administered by SSA do not require beneficiaries to have made contributions under the Federal Insurance Contributions Act (FICA).
 Survivor benefits provide support to family members when a spouse or parent dies.
 Finally, the SSI program pays benefits to those with limited means who either suffer from a disability or have reached the age of 65.

-The amount of Fulton County SSDI benefits will vary from one worker to another.
-Unlike workers’ compensation programs, which may pay benefits based on a set schedule according to the type of disability, SSA calculates SSDI benefits based on the wage earned by workers during their careers.
+The amount of Fulton County SSDI benefits awarded to an applicant will vary from one SSA worker to another.
+Unlike workers’ compensation programs, which may pay benefits based on a set schedule according to the type of disability, SSA calculates SSDI benefits based on the wages earned by workers during a person’s career.

-After the SSA approves an award of SSDI benefits, they will be paid starting six months after the onset of the disability, as calculated by the agency.
+After the SSA approves an award of SSDI benefits in Fulton County, the recipient will be paid starting six months after the onset of their disability, as calculated by the agency.
 The six month period begins with the first full month of disability.